mahmoudsedek/BigDataCaseStudy_Twitter/README.md

 The project aims at building a data platform streaming and analyzing of twitter data and the implementation will utilize different big data technologies as i'll describe below:

 # Pipeline Description
-After streaming this data and sending it to Kafka then start streaming it using Spark to (Process this tweets, Reply to user based on the sentiment_analysis AND writing parquet files of this tweets on HDFS to build a hive table on top of it, and last but not last using Power BI for visualiztion for delivering insights and data discovery.
+1-After streaming this data and sending it to Kafka.
+2-Start streaming it using Spark to: a-Process this tweets. b-Reply to user based on the sentiment_analysis. c-writing parquet files of this tweets on HDFS.
+3-Build a hive table on top of these parquet files.
+4-And last but not least using Power BI for visualiztion for delivering insights and data discovery.

 # Setting up the Development Environment (those are main packages you can find rest of them inside the code):
   a)Create a twitter Developer Account Application to get an authentication keys to fetch data through their API.